replicatedhq/replicated-starter-helm/README.md

 ### Integrating kurl installer yaml

 There is a file `kurl-installer.yaml` that can be used to manage [kurl.sh](https://kurl.sh) installer versions for an embedded Kubernetes cluster.
-This isn't released by default in the GitHub action, but it can be released, either locally or in CI, by running the following.
+This will be automatically released in CI.

 ```
 replicated installer create --auto